 I don’t have a list per se, but try these:

-- If you're going to puke (mainly from motion sickness), there is a whole lake to let it go in.
-Don't run down below due to embarrassment or modesty and let it go there.
-Clean up barfing into the Lake is sooo much easier.
+- If you’re going to puke (mainly from motion sickness), there is a whole lake to let it go in.
+Don’t run down below due to embarrassment or modesty and let it go there.
+Cleaning up barf into the Lake is sooo much easier.

 - Don’t ask us if we park somewhere when the sun goes down, and start sailing again when the sun comes up (we sail 24/7 non-stop).

 - When the boat begins to heel (as far as 45-degrees) get used to it, that’s called sailing.